 I live in the city of Cancun.
 Not in the hotel zone, with its manicured lawns and aqua blue water, in downtown Cancun.
-It is hot and fast-paced, so my Velvet Escape is a place where I can get away from the traffic, the hurrying, and Wal-Mart.
-This place is Akumal (the place of the turtles) which is more than an hour south of Cancun, between Playa del Carmen and Tulum.
+It is hot and fast-paced, so when I seek some tranquility, I escape the city.
+One of my favourite places is Akumal (the place of the turtles) which is more than an hour south of Cancun, between Playa del Carmen and Tulum.
 Although it is also a tourist destination, it is nothing like Cancun.

 Akumal is a very small town.
 In fact, it almost isn’t even a town at all.
 “Downtown” consists of a supermarket, which is in fact not super (in size) at all and a few restaurants and shops which sell Mexican handicrafts.
 You may wonder, “Am I actually downtown yet?”
 Just a few steps from downtown is Akumal beach, which is on a protected bay, so the water is quite calm and tranquil, no crashing waves here.
 If you snorkel out a hundred yards or so you can watch sea turtles lunching on the sea grass.